Request a quote

 Your ship glides slowly along the water towards the west coast of Greenland, to enter Evighedsfjorden, just a few kilometres south of Kangerlussuaq.
 Evighedsfjorden means “the fjord of Eternity”, and for good reason: just when you think you’ve reached the end of this stretch of sea measuring over 100 kilometres in length, it seems to go on forever, as though to bring even more pleasure to those sailing in it.
 The spectacular scenery ranges from glaciers to tundra with an abundant flora, and jagged cliffs where numerous bird species have taken up residence.
 Take the time to observe the white-tailed eagles and the colonies of seagulls and black-legged kittiwakes flying overhead in the area.

-Arrival 28/08/2027 at night
+Arrival 28/08/27 at night Disembarkation 28/08/27 at 8:00

 From 1941 to 1992, the town of Kangerlussuaq in Greenland was home to an American military base.
 Nowadays, thanks to its international airport, it has become a transit point for travellers seeking adventure in the Far North.
 Located to the north of the Arctic Circle, this town is the starting point of magnificent discoveries surrounded by unspoiled nature.
 Indeed, just a few dozen kilometres from there it is possible to get close to the Greenland ice sheet, the largest body of ice in the Northern Hemisphere.
 From Kangerlussuaq, admire also the superb landscapes of tundra in autumnal colours, where Arctic hares, musk oxen, Arctic foxes, reindeer, falcons and eagles live.